Have you ever stopped to think of yourself as a citizen of the world, a member of the cosmic family?

 1. Nature and natural resources

 The earth, water, air, the sun and fire are examples of natural resources and powers that sustain our lives.
-In Hinduism and in native cultures, they are deified and worshipped out of gratitude and love.
+In Hinduism and in native cultures, they are deified and worshiped out of gratitude and love.

-mystical river in the forest showing it being a part of the cosmic familyWhat is your duty to nature as a member of the cosmic family?
+What is your duty to nature as a member of the cosmic family?
 You can help to conserve natural resources, and keep the earth, the water and the air free from pollution.

-or vegan food thatwill help reduce greenhouse gases, revitalize grasslands and ecosystems.
+You can use less, re-use, recycle, donate or share what you have.
+You can help to protect the earth by eating vegetarian or vegan food that will help reduce greenhouse gases, revitalize grasslands and ecosystems.
 There are hundreds of ways you can help nature and our natural resources.

 The point is to offer your choices and actions as gratitude to the Creator.
 This is what will make your selfless activity into a yagna.